f0nzie/artificial_intelligence_diagrams/README.md

 A different take on AI, from the point of view of the cognitive mode.
 I could not find though anything related to decision making, logic, reasoning, or problem solving.

 ![](figures/yes_ai/1606497423133.png)

+## References

+*   "Artificial Intelligence: A Modern Approach" by Peter Norvig and Stuart Russell.
+*   "Computational Intelligence: A Logical Approach" by David Poole, Alan Mackworth and Randy Goebel.
+*